 When it comes to treating heroin or alcohol addiction, MAT is a very effective option.
 We combine MAT with other proven addiction treatments in order to help you detox safely.
 Because of this, you experience fewer withdrawal symptoms.

 Brentwood Springs Detox Center helps people turn their lives around.
 We provide help to those near the Franklin, Murfreesboro, Nashville and Spring Hill areas.
 Visit our admissions page today.
-We also accept UHC insurance.
+We also accept Cigna and UHC insurance.
 Find out how our medication-assisted treatment can help you find the path to lasting sobriety.